mat148/book-directory/README.md

 - Delete books - DELETE

 ## Decisions
-- I'm not going to deal with a database at the moment.
+- ~~I'm not going to deal with a database at the moment.~~
-- Users "Library" will be saved via an array and will not be kept in between sessions.
+- Users "Library" will be saved via Redis and will be deleted within 24 hours.
 - Secrets will be saved via a .env file since this the goodreads API is free and won't cause harm to me if something happens.
 - As per Goodreads Tos I'll need to display the GoodReads logo/name where ever the data is used.
 - Hosting will be on Heroku